webaware/gravityforms-eway/readme.txt

 You need to add your eWAY API key and password to see PreAuth transactions in the sandbox, so that the Rapid API is used.
 The old Stored Payments XML API does not have a sandbox.

-NB: PreAuth is currently only available for Australian, Singapore, Malaysian & Hong Kong merchants.
+NB: PreAuth is currently only available for Australian, Singapore, Malaysian, & Hong Kong merchants.

 = Do I need to set the Client-Side Encryption Key? =